IDMNYU/DM6193-Web-Studio-SU15/dm6193_syllabus.md

 ### COMMUNICATING WITH THE PROFESSOR OUTSIDE OF CLASS

-* Email contact about logistics (when, where, how many?)
+* Direct Message on Slack about logistics (when, where, how many?)
 ONLY
-* Talk to me in person directly after or before class or set up an appointment about issues and problems.
-DO NOT email long conversations.
-(If your email turns into paragraphs that means you should be talking to me in person not emailing me.)
+* Talk to me in person directly before or after class OR set up an appointment about issues and problems.
+* **DO NOT email (or direct message on Slack) long conversations.
+(If your email turns into paragraphs that means you should be talking to me in person not emailing me.)**

 ### STUDENT RESPONSIBILITIES

 * Schedule your time (keep a calendar of some sort)
 * Come to class on time and participate (be present and engaged)
-* Study outside of class (ideally with classmate(s)
+* Study outside of class (ideally with classmate(s) i.e. Form a Study Group or Team)
 * Devote at a minimum 3 to 6 hours per week outside of class, fulfilling homework assignments, reading, and studying concepts covered in class.
 * **Back up your work constantly** (that's what github is for)
 * Consult slack and github at least once a week for up to date info
 * Complete all assignments by due dates

-* Acquire and read all assigned readings before they are due
+### STUDENT VALUES
 * Action – do your absolute best
 * Strive for continuous improvement
 * Pay attention to detail & craft
-* Take risks & be fearless in your projects
-* Have fun!

-### STUDENT VALUES

 * Have desire amounting to enthusiasm (to learn, to explore)
 * Have self-motivation, proactiveness, and focus
 * Have patience, persistence, and discipline
 * Be creative
 * Have self-confidence and pride in your work
+* Have fun!

 ### EVALUATION & GRADING